 Of course, education is essential to understand the meaning of better performance and eco commitment, but communications are not inexpensive.
 Nonetheless, we don't stint on the latter.

 So, when companies like SUMARPO and Patagonia allocate 1% of their sales to environmental causes, sales revenue whittles down to a much smaller number in profits.
 For example: If $100 top-line revenues translate to $10 earnings after deducting the cost of sales and overheads, 1% translates to injecting 10% of profits.
 On the other hand, it may be 20% of profits in highly competitive markets or something in between.
-No matter what, it's a multiple of the 1% and a significant sacrifice, but I'm sure you agree a worthwhile one.
+No matter what, it's a multiple of the 1% and a significant sacrifice, but I'm sure you agree with a worthwhile one.

 SUMARPO is at the cutting edge of triathlete technological advancement, sparing no effort to provide something extraordinary to every swimming stroke you make in training and racing.
 We've discovered we can do that and simultaneously counter environmental missteps and threats working against our missions.
 The 1% for the Planet organization is the perfect rallying point for us and our customers to function at an optimal level without compromise.
 Every SUMARPO wetsuit sold signifies another notch in the fight against entities that flood the markets with merchandise in the opposite direction.
 So, be an environmental hero and consider our brand the next time the buying decision enters your mind.